saint-hilaire/ansible-directory-helper/README.md

-If you are using Ansible Runner to develop tools to automate server installations, you likely have many dynamic variables, including but not limited to the system users and host addresses of your remote servers.
+If you are using Ansible Runner to develop tools to automate server installations, you likely have many dynamic variables, including but not limited to the system users and host addresses of your remote servers (_inventory_, in Ansible's parlance), and numerous other variables that your playbooks might expect during runtime.
 Ansible Runner expects these variables to be present in the so called _Input Directory Hierarchy_, a predefined directory structure on your local file system.
 To avoid the hassle of managing these files and directories yourself, you can use this library, which essentially manages this directory structure for you.